visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

    - **Sync All Transactions Data** → If your bank account is *not* connected (avoids duplicates).
    - **Connect Only** → Only for accepting invoice payments via Stripe.

 - Taxes are calculated by referencing invoices linked to payouts and extracting from individual line items.
+- Watch video tutorial to setup Stripe: